enesctnn/WeatherApp/README.md

 ## Features

-- Current weather & 5 days of Forecast weather display
+- Current Weather & 5-Day Forecast Display: View current weather conditions and a 5-day forecast for any selected location.

-- Search for weather by city name
+- Search by City Name: Easily search for weather information by entering the name of a city.

-- City suggestions dropdown for easier location input
+- City Suggestions Dropdown: Get suggestions for cities as you type, making location input easier and more convenient.

-- Automatic location detection
+- Automatic Location Detection: Automatically detect the user's location for quick access to local weather information.

-- Displays temperature graphs for incoming days, providing users with a comprehensive overview of weather forecasts.
+- Temperature Graphs: Interactive temperature graphs provide users with a visual representation of temperature trends for the upcoming days.

-- Dynamic background and icons based on weather conditions
+- Dynamic Backgrounds and Icons: Enjoy a visually engaging experience with backgrounds and icons that change based on weather conditions.

-- Responsive design
+- Responsive Design: The application is optimized for various screen sizes, ensuring a seamless experience across devices.

-- Caching mechanism to reduce API calls and improve speed
+- Caching Mechanism: Reduce API calls and improve speed with a caching mechanism that stores previously fetched weather data.

-- State management using React Query
+- State Management with React Query: Utilize React Query for efficient state management and data fetching.

-- Routing with React Router
+- Routing with React Router: Implement routing for navigation between different pages of the application.

-- Styling with Tailwind CSS
+- Styling with Tailwind CSS: Benefit from the utility-first approach of Tailwind CSS for fast and easy styling.

+- Favorite Section: Toggle the display of the favorite section to manage and access saved locations easily.

 ## Installation